-In 1961, the schoolhouse was briefly leased to an art school, and it was later sold to master weaver Robert Sailors.
-Sailors made the building his home and studio.
+In 1961, the schoolhouse was briefly leased to an art school, and it was later sold to master weaver Robert Sailors, who used the building as his home and studio.
 In December of 1999, with grant assistance from the Florida Communities Trust, Manatee County purchased the schoolhouse and an adjoining parcel to create the Cortez Nature Preserve.

 Now the building is home to a variety of exhibits, including historic photographs, boat models, tools, instruments, and other historically significant material relevant to Florida’s maritime culture and history.
 FMM's permanent collections include:

 The Blake Banks Collection

 Captain Blake Banks owned and operated a successful commercial fishing company in Cortez.
 Through his work, he discovered a passion for sea life and started to collect interesting specimens as he came across them in the Gulf of Mexico.